Douglas Deslauriers for Richmond

 Views

-We sit in a very convenient geographic location such that work, even if it isn't in town, isn't very far away.
-Plenty of people would like to live here, but cost and housing availability are barriers to entry.
+Richmond sits in a prime location, making work accessible and commutable, even if it isn't in town..
+Plenty of people would like to live here, but cost and housing availability are barriers.

-Rural character is more than just open fields and vast forests.
+Rural character means more than just open fields and vast forests.
 Richmond's mill villages are a good example of housing that maintains rural character.
 Small duplexes and housing developments help contain sprawl, which preserves the forests that make Richmond appealing.
-Mixed developments that blend housing, small retailers and services provide walkable areas for residents to enjoy.
-Larger apartment complexes like Fox Run are only appropriate directly adjacent to the I-95 corridor, where rural character is less of a concern, or in a fairly isolated forested area, such that residents of the apartments can enjoy the nature around them.
+Mixed developments that blend housing, small retailers, and services provide walkable areas for residents to enjoy.
+Larger apartment complexes like Fox Run are only appropriate directly adjacent to the I-95 corridor, where rural character is less of a concern, or in fairly isolated forested areas, where residents can enjoy the nature around them.

 Commitment

 I will work with the Affordable Housing Committee and Planning Board to help meet the goal of more affordable housing in Richmond.
-I will not advocate for the approval of "just any" housing project, and will perform due diligence looking at proposals.
+I will not rubber-stamp the approval of "just any" housing project and will perform due diligence when looking at proposals.